martin-wessel-topfloor/TopFloor-Functions/tf_functions/README.md

 # TopFloor-Functions
-Basic functions used by many Top Floor modules
+Basic functions used by many Top Floor modules.

+See https://github.com/martin-wessel-topfloor/TopFloor-Functions/wiki for more information

 ## tf_functions_load_json
 Loads JSON file named $module.json, using a file saved anywhere in the active theme directory and if not found using $module.json saved anywhere in the calling module directory.
 The file is parsed with PHP's json_decode command (as an array) and then saved using drupal's variable_set command as an array under the $module_settings key.
 No error checking other then file availability